gavinbuilds/gavinbuilds.github.io/docs/04-projects/southbend.md

 It is currently still sitting on the ground in my tool shed (LINK to tool shed page) I'm currently disassembling the entire lathe, dunking it in Evaporust, and removing the old paint.

+#### Paint
+After doing maybe two or three hours of research, I decided with using Corotech Alkyd Enamel paint by Benjamin Moore.
 {: .fs-6 .fw-300 }